ddnexus/pagy/docs/extras/compact.md

 ### pagy_nav_compact_bulma(pagy, ...)

-This method is the same as the `pagy_nav_compact`, but customized for Bulma CSS framework.
+This method is the same as the `pagy_nav_compact`, but customized for the Bulma CSS framework.

 Here is an example:

 ![pagy-compact-bulma](../assets/images/pagy-compact-bulma-g.png)

+### pagy_nav_compact_foundation(pagy, ...)

+This method is the same as the `pagy_nav_compact`, but customized for the Foundation framework.

 ### pagy_nav_compact_materialize(pagy, ...)

-This method is the same as the `pagy_nav_compact`, but customized for Materialize CSS framework.
+This method is the same as the `pagy_nav_compact`, but customized for the Materialize CSS framework.

 Here is an example: